satpy.writers.cf_writer module

 - Parameters:

 groups (dict) – Group datasets according to the given assignment: {‘group_name’: [‘dataset1’, ‘dataset2’, …]}.
-Group name None corresponds to the root of the file, i.e. no group will be created.
+The group name None corresponds to the root of the file, i.e., no group will be created.
 Warning: The results will not be fully CF compliant!

-engine (str) – Module to be used for writing netCDF files.
+engine (str, optional) – Module to be used for writing netCDF files.
 Follows xarray’s

 to_netcdf()

-engine choices with a preference for ‘netcdf4’.epoch (str) – Reference time for encoding of time coordinates
+engine choices with a preference for ‘netcdf4’.epoch (str, optional) – Reference time for encoding of time coordinates.
+If None, the default reference time is defined using from satpy.cf.coords import EPOCH.

-flatten_attrs (bool) – If True, flatten dict-type attributes
+flatten_attrs (bool, optional) – If True, flatten dict-type attributes.

-exclude_attrs (list) – List of dataset attributes to be excluded
+exclude_attrs (list, optional) – List of dataset attributes to be excluded.

-include_lonlats (bool) – Always include latitude and longitude coordinates, even for datasets with area definition
+include_lonlats (bool, optional) – Always include latitude and longitude coordinates, even for datasets with area definition.

-pretty (bool) – Don’t modify coordinate names, if possible.
+pretty (bool, optional) – Don’t modify coordinate names, if possible.
 Makes the file prettier, but possibly less consistent.

-include_orig_name (bool) – Include the original dataset name as an varaibel attribute in the final netcdf
+include_orig_name (bool, optional) – Include the original dataset name as a variable attribute in the final netCDF.

-numeric_name_prefix (str) – Prefix to add the each variable with name starting with a digit.
+numeric_name_prefix (str, optional) – Prefix to add to each variable with a name starting with a digit.
 Use ‘’ or None to leave this out.

 - satpy.writers.cf_writer._check_backend_versions()[source]